MTHS-TSA/TSA-Reference/CONTRIBUTING.md

 Pages are categorized as the following:

-- **General Information** - describes specific TSA procedures or events
+- **General Information**.
+Describes specific TSA procedures or events.
-- **High School Competitions** - information on high school competitions; 1 page per event
+- **High School Competitions**.
+Information on high school competitions; 1 page per event.
-- **Middle School Competitions** - information on high school competitions; 1 page per event
+- **Middle School Competitions**.
+Information on high school competitions; 1 page per event.
-- **Guides** - tutorials and information for learning
+- **Guides**.
+Tutorials and information for learning.

 Every page must start with YAML information so the website adds it to the navigation.
 Here is an example: